carbon-language/carbon-lang/README.md

 Many languages share these goals, and they can often be addressed independently in a language's design.
 For the Carbon project, they are prioritized in that order to help make clear what tradeoffs we intend to make.
+Lower priorities goals are still fundamental to Carbon: Carbon would not exist without C++ interoperability and migration.

 Read the [language overview](docs/design/) for more on the language design itself, and the [goals](docs/project/goals.md) for more on these values.